Uncasville, Connecticut: Mohegan Sun

 The Mohegan Sun casino in Uncasville, established in 1996, has become one of the largest casinos in the world.
 It has more than 250000 sqft.
 The associated resort complex includes a luxury hotel, entertainment theater, and around 50 restaurants and 35 stores.

 The Mohegan Sun Arena, located in the complex, hosts concerts and live sporting events.
 It can hold 10,000 people.
-It is the home court of the Connecticut Sun of the Women's National Basketball Association.
+It was the home court of the Connecticut Sun of the Women's National Basketball Association until the team's relocation to Houston.